Gluten Free Vegan Shortbread with Almond Flour

 - Once chilled, you can either scoop or roll the dough.
 Want soft, puffy cookies?
 Scoop out 1 tablespoon (15ml) of dough and roll into a ball.
 Gently press ball into a 1 cm (⅓ inch) thick round.

-- Looking for a classic, crisp shortbread?
+- Looking for a classic, crisper shortbread?
 Roll between two layers of parchment to 1/4-1/3 inch thick.
-You might need a little rice flour on the parchment to prevent sticking.
+You might need a little rice flour on the parchment to prevent sticking as it's a softer dough.
 Cut with your favourite cutters and carefully lift onto the baking sheet.

 - Keep cookies in a sealed container at room temperature for up to three days, or store in an airtight container in the freezer for up to a month.

-16 Comments on “Damn Good Vegan Shortbread Cookies”
+16 Comments on “Gluten Free Vegan Shortbread with Almond Flour”

 Any chance I could substitute the almond and rice flour for another GF flour?
 My grandchildren can’t have either one nor wheat flour.
 I use sorghum a lot and have just tried cassava flour.